 We see a similar shower and changing area with toiletries near the pool bathrooms.

 Lastly, The Lion King section of the resort doesn’t have a pool.
 However, it does have a children’s play area.
 This playground is between the main lobby and The Little Mermaid section of the resort.

 Overall, the three pools at Disney’s Art of Animation are equally fantastic!
 You’ll have fun regardless of your choice, or visit all three throughout your vacation!

 You’ll also want to remember that while The Big Blue Pool is the largest, it is often the most crowded.
 After that, the Flippin’ Fins pool is also reasonably busy.
-Over my visits, I have often found that the Cozy Cone Pool is the least crowded, and you can usually find an open cabana if you’re looking for shade.
+Over my visits, I have found the Cozy Cone Pool to be the least crowded, and you can usually find an open cabana if you’re looking for shade.

-Your children will likely love the pools at Disney’s Art of Animation and the hotel.
+Your kids will likely love the pools at Disney’s Art of Animation and the hotel.
 Don’t be surprised if they want to spend more time at the pool than in the theme parks!